brefphp/bref/docs/README.md

 - **Website**

-    Websites can run fine on AWS Lambda.
+    Websites can run on AWS Lambda.
 Assets can be served via AWS S3.
 That requires a bit of setup but this is documented in the ["Websites" documentation](/docs/websites.md).

     Performances are as good as any server.
 Cold starts often have less impact in websites than in APIs: a full page load *and render* in a browser is often a few seconds.